noamrubin22/finalproject/README.md

   3. See music manipulator in visualizations

 **Optional implementations**
-  * Combine different songs by splittng and merging audio channels
+  * Combine different songs by splitting and merging audio channels
   * Adding beats to the songs
   * Using microphone to add sounds